yr5913/school-web-app/README.md

 17. Made changes to use Lombok for pojos
 18. Used slf4j for logging
 19. Added request params for displaying holidays to filter holidays based on request params
 20. Changed the holidays filter from request params to path variables, by default display all holidays, if filter is used display holidays related to the filter
 21. Added server side field validations using jakarta validations
 22. Working with request scope by changing the contact service to RequestScope
 23. Working with session scope by changing the contact service to SessionScope
 24. Working with application scope by changing the contact service to ApplicationScope
 25. Implemented default spring security by adding dependency
 26. Changed default spring credentials using application.properties
 27. created custom security filter chain and permitting all web pages using permitAll
+28. deny all requests using denyAll